Today, I’m going to show you how to set up Facebook ads in Kenya.

 - Get people to claim your offer

-- Promote a product catalogue
+- Promote a product catalog

 - Get people to visit your shops